Traditional South Indian Sambar Recipe | Step-by-Step Guide for Beginners

 - Use homemade sambar powder for rich, authentic taste.

-- A pinch of jaggery balances the tanginess and adds depth.
+- A pinch of jaggery balances the touch and adds depth.

-- Adjust the consistency by adding warm water as needed.
+- Adjust stability by adding warm water as required.

 🎥 Watch the Full Recipe Video: [Simple Sambar Recipe – CLICK HERE]